 How's the food at Trattoria di Via Serra

-Most of the suppliers are the same of the previous restaurant, so cheese comes from Caseificio Rosola and the organic flours from Mesini farm.
+Most of the suppliers are the same as their previous restaurant, so cheese comes from Caseificio Rosola and the organic flours from Mesini farm.

 Via Luigi Serra, 9/b, 40129 Bologna BO